- Associate Certified Coach (ACC) of the International Coaching Federation

 For several years, I was a member of numerous advisory committees and expert juries for social innovation.
 Until today, I am a member of the founder’s council of the foundation “Stifter für Stifter” and serve on the board of a number of trust foundations.

-Start-Ups and Advisory Committees
+Start-Ups and Expert Committees

 Alumni at School